johandersson/freemindsearch/README.md

-# FreeMind Search Multiple Maps
+# FreeMind and Freeplane Search Multiple Maps

 ## Overview

-FreeMind Search Multiple Maps is a powerful desktop application for FreeMind mind map users.
+FreeMind Search Multiple Maps is a powerful desktop application for FreeMind and Freeplane mind map users.

 ## Features
 - Effortlessly search through multiple `.mm` files in a chosen folder